COD3BENDER/BNTA_Backend_Project/README.md

 ## **Postman Commands**
 - Get Customers: `localhost:8080/customers` - this command retrieves all customer objects and shows their id, name, contact detail and the last 4 digits of their card number.
 - Get Products:  `localhost:8080/products` - this command retrieves all product objects (book, movie or music).
-- Create an Order for Customer 1: `localhost:8080/customers/addOrder/1` - this command allows us to link a customer to an order.
+- Create an Order for Customer 1: `localhost:8080/customers/addOrder/1` - this command creates an order and allows us to link a customer to this order.
 It will likely need to run at the point of placing an order in the checkout, after adding it to a basket which just 'holds it somehow'.
+You will be able to see the date and time or the order so this is why it needs to match the time of placing an order in checkout.
-- Link Products with Product Orders: `localhost:8080/orders/linkProdOrders/1/100`
+- Link Products with Product Orders: `localhost:8080/orders/linkProdOrders/1/100` - this command helps us link the producs purchased in a given order to a specific order id and shows us how many of each product was purchased.
+You will be able to see how many were purchased in a quantitySold property.
+This will be useful for sales analysis to track trending/failing products.
 - Link the Order with Product Orders: `localhost:8080/orders/linkOrderProdOrder/1/1`
 - Show Product Orders which contains the orders with the customers: `localhost:8080/productsOrders`